litmuschaos/litmusctl/Usage_v0.2.0.md

 litmusctl agent connect
 ```

-Next, you need to enter LitmusPortal details to login into your LitmusPortal account.
+Next, you need to enter ChaosCenter details to login into your ChaosCenter account.
 Fields to be filled in:

-**LimtusPortal UI URL:** Enter the URL used to access the Litmus Portal UI.
+**ChaosCenter UI URL:** Enter the URL used to access the ChaosCenter UI.
 Example, http://172.17.0.2:31696/

-**Username:** Enter your LitmusPortal username.
+**Username:** Enter your ChaosCenter username.
-**Password:** Enter your LitmusPortal password.
+**Password:** Enter your ChaosCenter password.

 ```shell
 🔥 Connecting LitmusChaos agent